Last Updated on March 21, 2021 by Julia Wilson

 Onions and garlic contain sulfoxides and disulphides which damage red blood cells and can cause haemolytic anaemia.

-Sometimes baby food is recommend for a sick cat with a loss of appetite, always make sure the food doesn’t contain any onion, flakes, powder etc.
+Sometimes baby food is recommended for a sick cat with a loss of appetite, always make sure the food doesn’t contain any onion, flakes, powder etc.

 Potato (green parts and eyes)*